ropensci/roweb3/content/blog/2023-12-20-champions-program-projects/index.md

 description: ""
 ---

 Our first cohort of the [rOpenSci Champions Program](/champions/) has now completed the second phase of their program.
 In this article, we share each champions projects, their progress and outreach activities.

 ## Champions' Projects

+### Package Peer Review

+### Developing new packages

+### Outreach Activities

+Our champions carried out a wide range of activities: talks, conference papers, workshops, blog articles, community calls and meetups.
+Let's review some of them.

+## Talks and papers

+## Events

+## Workshops

+Biblikisu with Chirstina

+<iframe src="https://www.linkedin.com/embed/feed/update/urn:li:share:7113276364912308224" height="362" width="504" frameborder="0" allowfullscreen="" title="Publicación integrada"></iframe>

 ## Next Steps